LukaszObst/AOC_2022/README.md

 ![AoC2022 logo](./header.png)

 ## Summary
 [Advent of Code](http://adventofcode.com/) is an annual Advent calendar of programming puzzles.
-This year in SQL (because why not; using [Exasol DB](https://www.exasol.com/de/) - with a few changes most of the SQL also run on Oracle) & python.
+This year I am doing it in SQL (because why not; using [Exasol DB](https://www.exasol.com/de/) - with a few changes most of the SQL also run on Oracle) & python.

 ## Overview